fpirri/gothings-raspi-install/README.md

       wget -O /home/pi/zero https://raw.githubusercontent.com/fpirri/gothings-install/master/zero

 The file *zero* is the primary bootstrap script.

  To give yourself a minimum of security you should inspect the integrity of the files you download from internet.
+ You can inspect the file with the command:
+         nano zero
+please do not change anything and use ctrl-X to exit from the nano editor.

 #### 3- exec the zero script
 Exec the command:

         source zero

-please note: the script executes the script locally, without the need to mark it as executable
+please note: the script runs locally, without the need to mark it as executable

 #### 4- Install actions

 Follow the procedure suggested by the zero script, one action at a time.
-**It is advisable to exec the first action only once.**
+**It is advisable to exec first and second actions only once.**
 You may execute the following sections multiple times, althought it should not be necessary.

+###### 4.1- Utils

+First action set the board as recommended for running docker and docker-compose.
+Locales  GB, IT and US are created.
+Also, the archive zerdirs.tar.gz is downloaded and expanded.
+This install a number of directories and files that allow to run a simple test and prepare the board for GoThings applications.

+###### 4.2- Install docker

 Last but one action dowload the  [go-raspi menu](https://github.com/fpirri/gothings-install) from github.
 It also allow you to exec the menu by typing './go-raspi' in the /home/pi/ directory.

 #### 5- Execution times

 The execution time for each action is influenced by the raspberry board model and by the speed of your internet connection.

 NOTE: timetable is TODO

 ----------------------

 <br /><hr />